signaldust/bunny-jit/README.md

 CCD itself, because if we come from two different branches, then both branches compute the same value and combining just results in smaller code).

-Because of how we compute the validity of CSE, we can also combine operations where one operation post-dominates another and because we move the operation to a common path, this effectively gives us a form of PRE.
-On top of this we now also handle the case where we can match `phi` operands against ops with the `phi` alternatives as operands; in this case we insert matching ops for any alternatives lacking them and collect the results into a new `phi` giving us more or less full PRE (there might be some esoteric cases involving `phi` operands from different blocks that we explicitly ignore, but trying to deal with those gets a bit too complex for our purposes).
+CSE also tries to match against the alternatives of a `phi` operands.
+If we find matches this way, we insert similar ops on other paths (assuming they don't have one already) and then collect results into a new `phi` which gives us PRE for the simple cases, although we don't currently attempt to recursively search through multiple `phi`s (maybe some day; this can get a bit expensive though).

 Invariants: CSE rebuilds/uses dominators, moves/renames operations, can insert additional `phi` but doesn't currently change CFG.